Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 THROUGH ME YOU GO INTO THE CITY OF GRIEF.
 THROUGH ME YOU GO INTO THE PAIN THAT IS ETERNAL.
 THROUGH ME YOU GO AMONG PEOPLE LOST… ABANDON HOPE, ALL YE WHO ENTER HERE.

-Now the hint that the brownstone is the gateway to Hell and she has been chosen as the next sentinel to guard over it, as a way of redemption for her past suicide attempt cutting her wrists in a graphically bloody scene while she’s wearing her Catholic girl short plaid skirt white blouse and penny loafers, Mary Janes or black and white saddle shoes. is chosen by a secretive and distant association of Catholic priests to be the next “sentinel” to the gateway to Hell, the idea of blinding these Sentinels is to prevent their eyes to fall upon evil horrors that might induce fear and influence them away from their guardianship.
-All sentinels had tried to kill themselves, now priests or nuns in the files.
-They didn’t exist until after their attempted suicides showing up as clergy.
-Raines’ father is a gnarled, bony old man and he is shown so scrawny as to be suffering from pernicious anemia and putrid bile, his cadaveric screeching mannerisms like a vicious desiccated old buzzard.
+This hints that the brownstone is the gateway to Hell.
+Allison has been chosen as the next Sentinel to guard over it, as a way of redemption for her past suicide attempt, cutting her wrists in a graphically bloody flashback while she’s wearing her Catholic girl short plaid skirt, white blouse, and penny loafers, Mary Janes, or black and white saddle shoes.
+She is chosen by a secretive and distant association of Catholic priests to be the next “Sentinel” to the gateway to Hell.
+The idea of blinding these Sentinels is to prevent their eyes from falling upon evil horrors that might induce fear and influence them away from guardianship.
+Like Allison, all Sentinels have tried to kill themselves and have now become priests or nuns, who are part of the sect’s secret files with their new identities.

 the-sentinel-hello-daddy-1

-Someone on IMBd pointed out that Michael Winner’s audio commentary for the UK DVD spotlights the director regaling you with the tale of how Universal head honcho Ned Tanen rejected Martin Sheen and insisted on Chris Sarandon for the lead only to wonder who was “that awful Greek waiter.”
+Someone on IMDb pointed out that Michael Winner’s audio commentary for the UK DVD spotlights the director regaling you with the tale of how Universal head honcho Ned Tanen rejected Martin Sheen and insisted on Chris Sarandon for the lead, only to wonder who was “that awful Greek waiter?”

 cristina-raines-with-michael-winner-and-chris-sarandon-courtesy-of-horrorpedia